On Necessary and Sufficient Conditions for Differential Flatness: Concluding remarks

 \section{Concluding remarks}

-We have proved that flatness is equivalent to the strong closedness of the ideal of 1-forms representing the differentials of all possible trivializations, using an approach which is invariant by endogeneous dynamic feedback.
-Moreover, we have separated the algebraic characterization of their differentials (Lemmas~\ref{Smith-lem} and \ref{Smith2-lem}) and the integrability aspects, that may be seen as a generalization, in the framework of manifolds of jets of infinite order, of the well-known moving frame structure equations.
+We have proven that flatness is equivalent to the strong closedness of the ideal of 1-forms representing the differentials of all possible trivializations.
+Moreover, we have separated the algebraic characterization of the differentials (Lemmas~\ref{Smith-lem} and \ref{Smith2-lem}) and the integrability aspects.
+The integrability conditions consist in finding solutions of a set of exterior differential equations which may be seen as a generalization, in the framework of manifolds of jets of infinite order, of the well-known moving frame structure equations.
 The computation of flat outputs in non trivial examples show the applicability of our results.
-Note that the solutions to these examples were already known since long.
-However, some other classes of examples, whose solutions are not presently known, are in preparation.
+Note that these flat outputs were already known since long, though obtained by \emph{ad hoc} methods.
+Other classes of examples, whose solutions are not presently known, are in preparation, using the computer algebra tools developed in \cite{AnL}.

-We have chosen to present our results in terms of differential forms, in contrast with a large part of the control literature in this domain, where vector fields and Lie brackets are prefered.
-The main argument in favor of the former language is that the results are easy to state and are constructive: flat outputs are directly computed by integration of the strongly closed ideal $\Omega$.
-It might be possible however to express them in terms of distributions of vector fields and this could be the subject of future works.
+We have chosen to present our results in terms of differential forms, in contrast with a large part of the control literature in this domain, where vector fields and Lie brackets are preferred.
+The main argument in favor of the former language is that the results are easy to state and are constructive, without need to precise the coordinate system: flat outputs are directly computed by integration of the strongly closed ideal $\Omega$.

-Finally, our necessary and sufficient conditions might open a way to a classification of non flat systems by the introduction of a 2-form that may be interpreted as a generalized curvature (see Remark~\ref{nonflatrem}).
+Though the generalized moving frame structure equations are proved to be algebraically closed, a complete investigation of the existence of its local solutions in terms of involution remains to be done.
+In addition, there is no simple correlation between non flatness and non integrability of these equations: we have exhibited a non flat example for which such solutions exist, the only obstruction to flatness being that the unimodularity of the integrating factor cannot be satisfied.

+Finally, note that many questions concerning upper bounds on polynomial degrees and on the number of derivatives of the state variables on which the flat outputs would depend still remain open.
+In particular, our sequential procedure stops in a finite number of steps for flat systems, though this number is not known in advance, but no guarantee exists that the non flatness answer can also be obtained in a finite number of steps.